ASCII Corporation: 1977–1990: Founding and first projects

-ASCII was founded in 1977 by Kazuhiko Nishi and Keiichiro Tsukamoto.
+ASCII was founded in 1977 by Kazuhiko Nishi, Akio Gunji and Keiichiro Tsukamoto.
+The name was taken from the ASCII code that was referred to a computer character set.
 Originally the publisher of a magazine with the same name, ASCII, talks between Bill Gates and Nishi led to the creation of Microsoft's first overseas sales office, ASCII Microsoft, in 1978.
 In 1980, ASCII made 1.2 billion yen of sales from licensing Microsoft BASIC.
 It was 40 percent of Microsoft's sales, and Nishi became Microsoft's Vice President of Sales for Far East.
 In 1983, ASCII and Microsoft introduced the MSX, a standardized specification for 8-bit home computers.
 In 1984, ASCII entered the semiconductor business, followed by a further expansion into commercial online service in 1985 under the brand of ASCII-NET.
 As the popularity of home video game systems soared in the 1980s, ASCII became active in the development and publishing of software and peripherals for popular consoles such as the Family Computer and Mega Drive.
-After Microsoft's public stock offering in 1986, Microsoft founded its own Japanese subsidiary, Microsoft Kabushiki Kaisha (MSKK), and dissolved its partnership with ASCII.
+After Microsoft's public stock offering in 1986, Microsoft founded its own Japanese subsidiary, Microsoft Co., Ltd., traded as Microsoft Kabushiki Kaisha (MSKK), and dissolved its partnership with ASCII.
 At around the same time, the company was also obliged to reform itself as a result of its aggressive diversification in the first half of the 1980s.
 The company went public in 1989.

 1989–2000: Satellites and later projects

 ASCII's revenue in its fiscal year ending March 1996 was 56 billion yen, broken down by sectors: publications (52.5% or 27.0 billion yen), game entertainment (27.8% or 14.3 billion yen), systems and semiconductors (10.8% or 6 billion yen) and others.
-Despite its struggles to remain focused on its core businesses, the company continued to suffer from accumulated debts, until an arrangement was made That CSK Corporation would execute a major investment into ASCII in 1997.
+Despite its struggles to remain focused on its core businesses, the company continued to suffer from accumulated debts, until an arrangement was made that CSK Corporation would execute a major investment into ASCII in 1997.

 In the mid-1990s, ASCII acquired the company Something Good, and renamed it to ASCII Something Good, through which they developed three Sega Saturn games: AI Shogi (1995), AI Igo (1997), AI Shogi 2 (1998).

 ASCII originally used the name Nexoft on early American releases.
 In 1991, they renamed Nexoft to ASCII Entertainment, although releases around this time used the Asciiware name.
 To focus on supporting the interactive entertainment channel in America, startup company Agetec (for "Ascii Game Entertainment Technology") was spun off as an independent corporation in 1998 and later became a fully independent publisher one year later.
 Co-founder Tsukamoto had left ASCII to create a company of his own in 1992, named Impress.